enso-org/enso/docs/distribution/distribution.md

 ### Converting a Portable Distribution into Installed
-After downloading and extracting the portable distribution, the user can run `extraction-location/bin/enso install distribution` to install it.
+After downloading and extracting the portable distribution, the user can run `extraction-location/bin/enso install distribution` to install it locally.
 This will copy the files from the portable distribution into the installed locations which are described above and then remove the original files.

 On Linux and macOS, if `ENSO_BIN_DIRECTORY` (`~/.local/bin` by default) is not on system `PATH`, the installer will issue a warning, telling the user how they can add it.
 On Windows, the installer automatically adds `ENSO_BIN_DIRECTORY` to the user's `PATH`.

-### Uninstalling
 The installed distribution can be removed by running `enso uninstall distribution`.